Hanna Suchocka: Prime Minister of Poland (1992–1993)

-She became prime minister in 1992.
+Suchocka became prime minister in 1992.
 Governments at the time were based on various coalitions and changed constantly.
-Suchocka was chosen to the amazement of many male politicians but she was known for her low profile and willingness to make compromises and promote reconciliation.
+She was chosen to the amazement of many male politicians but she was known for her low profile and willingness to make compromises and promote reconciliation.
 She could be accepted by people who had an antipathy towards more prominent leaders of DU.
 In addition, as a liberal, while being opposed to abortion as a Catholic, she could be accepted by both sides of the political spectrum and satisfy the interests of a majority in a parliament consisting of seven parties, including a Christian and a liberal party.

 Hanna Suchocka declared that her government was for social reconciliation and would lead the country forward in the transformation from communism to capitalism.
 She was approved by 233 against 61 votes and 113 abstentions She quickly formed a cabinet, but it didn't include any other female ministers, although she wanted them.
 None of the coalition partners was willing to accept another woman and she got two male deputy prime ministers.
 She stayed longer as prime minister than any of her four predecessors, but she did not stay long.
 There was a wave of strikes and Suchocka was a warm supporter of market reforms and followed a hard line against the strikers.
 When she wouldn't give salary increases to teachers and health workers, parliament passed a vote of no-confidence by a majority of one vote.
 Wałęsa dissolved parliament and held new elections.
 Before the early 1993 parliamentary elections, Suchocka's government signed a concordat with the Holy See, which was the object of charges of the successful Democratic Left Alliance, which criticized the fact that the concordat had signed a cabinet without a parliamentary mandate.
 Suchocka resigned as soon as the new parliament was in place.